 The way you eat and drink can cause swallowing problems.
 Take smaller bites and chew thoroughly.
 Eat more slowly to make swallowing easier.

 A speech or occupational therapist can help you relearn how to swallow if your problem was caused by nervous system damage from a stroke.
 A specialist can also teach feeding techniques for eating difficulties caused by Alzheimer disease.
 These include a smaller spoon.
 Also adding a special thickener to liquids, especially water, can make it easier to drink beverages without choking.

-If your swallowing problems come from another type of serious illness, such as cancer, you may need a comprehensive treatment plan with medication or possibly surgery.
+If your swallowing problems come from another type of serious illness, such as cancer, you may need a comprehensive treatment plan with medicine or possibly surgery.